 Speedmaster bracelets, you could write a separate book on those.
 However, let’s keep it short and simple and make no rocket science out of it (as it wasn’t for Omega at the time as well).
 A number of different bracelets have been used for the Speedmaster Professional 145.022.
-From the reference 1039 with flexible links for the first years (up to 1971) to the most famous ‘145.022’ bracelet, the reference 1171.
+From reference 1039 with flexible links for the first years (up to 1971) to the most famous ‘145.022’ bracelet, the reference 1171.
 You will also come across bracelets with reference numbers 1116 (very similar to the 1990s reference 1479) and 1175 (similar to the 1171).
-One time, when I was in the shop of the Davidoff Brothers in Geneva, I met a person who had a Speedmaster on a Holzer bracelet.
+Then, there is the Holzer bracelet (I happen to own one myself as well).
 This bracelet looks a tad bit different and was produced in Mexico with a local supplier (Holzer).

-Sure, I think one of the best tips one can give is to seek for help when purchasing a Speedmaster from the guys from OmegaForums.net for example.
+Sure, I think one of the best tips one can give is to seek help when purchasing a Speedmaster from the guys from OmegaForums.net for example.
 There is a huge Speedmaster community out there who are eager to help you out to identify a correct (or incorrect) Speedmaster Professional 145.022.
-If you are able to spend a bit, I suggest you buy the Moonwatch Only book from Rossier and Marquie that was introduced in November 2019.
+If you are able to spend a bit, I suggest you buy the 3rd edition of the Moonwatch Only book from Rossier and Marquie that was introduced in November 2019.
 If you travel a lot and want something ready at hand, also consider purchasing their iBook version of that book for your iPhone or iPad.
 You can read more about the mobile version here.

-If you come across a Speedmaster Pro 145.022 that you really like but has – for example – an incorrect bezel and hands: if it doesn’t speak to you other wise, let it go.
+If you come across a Speedmaster Pro 145.022 that you really like but has – for example – an incorrect bezel and hands: if it doesn’t speak to you otherwise, let it go.
 Finding the correct parts is becoming a burden and it is better to wait for something better to come along.
 It might also be cheaper in the end.

-A Speedmaster that is just plain dirty, needs a new crystal and has some wear: clean it yourself using a soft toothbrush, an ultra sonic bath for the bracelet and get an estimate on having it serviced (properly) without having to swap some crucial parts.
+A Speedmaster that is just plain dirty, needs a new crystal and has some wear: clean it yourself using a soft toothbrush, an ultrasonic bath for the bracelet and get an estimate on having it serviced (properly) without having to swap some crucial parts.
 A watch with no bracelet isn’t really an issue as well, but calculate a few hundred bucks to find the right one.
-If you are desperately seeking the 1039 bracelet, these can fetch around $800-$900 USD alone in nice condition.
-A 1171 bracelet, or the later 1171/1 (these were delivered as spare part since the 1980s) can be found for around $300 USD, will always work for any of the 145.022 references/years.
+If you are desperately seeking the 1039 bracelet, these can fetch over 1000 Euro alone in nice condition.
+A 1171 bracelet, or the later 1171/1 (these were delivered as spare part since the 1980s) can be found for around 400-500 Euro, will always work for any of the 145.022 references/years.

 In any case, always make sure to give the watch a full winding (ask the seller not to have it fully wound when visiting), pull the crown, move the hands around and use the chronograph.
 If everything works and feels correct (no heavy winding turning of the crown in general), you should be fine.
 However, always try to see if there is an opportunity to see the movement and look for corrosion.

-If you have questions or additional tips (such as “Buy the seller” :- )), leave a comment!
+If you have questions or additional tips, leave a comment!
 Let’s help each other out here!